 Seinäjoki University of Applied Sciences is a multidisciplinary institution of higher education and an efficient actor in education and research, development and innovation (RDI) in the region of South Ostrobothnia in West Finland.

 The number of full-time students is about 5000 and of academic and other staff members close to 400.
-Seinäjoki University of Applied Sciences has 19 Bachelor and 8 Master degree programmes.
-Four degree programmes are totally taught in English (International Business, Nursing, Automation engineering and a Master's Degree in International Business Management).
+Seinäjoki University of Applied Sciences has 20 Bachelor and 13 Master degree programmes.
+Four degree programmes are totally taught in English (a Bachelor's degree in International Business, Nursing and Automation Engineering, and a Master's Degree in International Business Management).
 Also double degree programmes are available in the fields of technology and business.

 Read more on what SeAMK has to offer!